Design Diary: The Smathers Centennial

 Light Pole Banners

 The Libraries designed a light pole banner to utilize across campus in celebration of 100 years of Smathers.
-They feature a simplified version of the Centennial logo.
+They feature a simplified version of the Centennial icon.

 A light pole banner outside of Smathers Library